pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **2. The Hook (First Paragraph)**
 - **Purpose:** Capture attention and set expectations
 - **Example:** "We're building a $10M+ empire and need a world-class Executive Assistant who wants to grow with us.
-This isn't just a jobâ€”it's a career opportunity with a family-owned business that values long-term relationships."
+This isn't just a job—it's a career opportunity with a family-owned business that values long-term relationships."
 - **Key Elements:**
   - Vision (what you're building)
   - Role importance (why it matters)